ayush51/tutorial/tutorial.md

 #### Window Size options

 The window is normally set to the person with the smallest screen, as this allows for a smooth transition into the Surfly session.
 You can, however, decide to set a maximum or minimum size for the window.
-Alternativly you may also remove it.
+Alternatively you may decide to remove it.

 <a name="drawing_mode"></a>
 #### Options for the drawing mode

 The drawing option allows the followers within the Surfly session to highlight the areas on the screen that they wish to bring attention to.
 It works in a similar way to a highlighter, or a magic marker.
-The default options for the drawing function are that the mode is temporary (so will fade after a few minutes) and the color is yellow.
+The drawing function takes two parameters, drawing_mode and drawing_color.
+The defaults are that the mode is temporary (so the drawings will fade out) and the color is initially set to yellow.
 Of course, if you would prefer to have something different, both of these parameters can be changed, or you can turn the drawing function off entirely.

-In our example website we adapted the code in order so that the drawing mode would be permanent, and that the color of the drawings would be a vibrant green:
+In our example website we adapted the code so that the drawing mode would be permanent, and that the color of the drawings would be a vibrant green:

 The green drawings underscoring the button are clearly visable to the leader of the session: